How do I apply?

 We strongly encourage applicants to take our practice assessments to understand the basic level of proficiency in Python and statistics we expect to be successful in our program.
 We provide links to free or low-cost online courses and resources for those who do not already have experience in these areas, or those looking to refresh their knowledge.

-For students applying for Fall 2020, the practice assessments and entrance assessment will be sent to you within 7-10 business days of submitting your application.
+For students applying for Winter 2021, the practice assessments and entrance assessment will be sent to you within 7-10 business days of submitting your application.
 Applicants receive two attempts to pass the assessment.
-Those who submit on or by the priority deadline will have a deadline of April 1st to complete their assessment and those who submit on or by the final deadline will have a deadline of June 3rd to complete their assessment.
+Those who submit on or by the priority deadline will have a deadline of September 7th to complete their assessment for full priority consideration for scholarship and admission.
+Those who submit on or by the final deadline will have a deadline of October 19th to complete their assessment.